kusharma/Expedia-RecTour-Ranking/README.md

 The saved data can be used for next steps for model training and evaluation

-## Machine Learning Models
+## Machine Learning and Deep Learning Models
 We began with decision tree-based models such as LightGBM and XGBRanker.
 These models helped us identify key features relevant to the ranking task.

-## Deep Learning Models
-We then explored the allRank model, an open-source transformer-based model that enhances ranking by understanding the context of other properties.
+Then we explored the allRank model, an open-source transformer-based model that enhances ranking by understanding the context of other properties.
 This model demonstrated the best performance on the Expedia RecTour dataset, leveraging a self-attention mechanism to learn item scores in the context of all other items present in the list.

 ### Running allRank model
 To run the AllRank model, first navigate to the allRank directory.
 For instructions on running without Docker, refer to READEME_Updated.md.
 For instructions on running with Docker, refer to README.md.